ProgrammerByte/OpenGL-2D-Interface-CPP/README.md

 # OpenGL-2D-Interface-CPP
 This is a project which has the intention of providing a suitable interface for programmers to create shapes and text (with support for keyboard and mouse input) on a window with relative ease in C++ (however doesn't support textures or sound).
 This project was made using OpenGL, and heavily inspired by other graphics libraries such as LibGDX (Java) which achieve abstraction to a sufficient extent.

 The coordinate system for this engine is between (-aspectRatio, -1) and (aspectRatio, 1), where aspectRatio = resX / resY.
 All colour values are between 0 and 1 inclusive (when determining red, green, and blue components of a given colour).
 The only text characters currently supported are 0-9 and A-Z (capital letters only) as the text rendering system operates on a 14-segment display.
+Including "\n" in an input string for text rendering places subsequent letters on the next line.

 There are three different render types which this engine supports (0 = filled, 1 = line, 2 = filled with an outline).
 Fill colour, line colour, and text colour are all stored separatedly and used when needed.